Revolutionary Corrective Initiative

 The Revolutionary Corrective Initiative was a very ambitious reformist program in the Yemen Arab Republic, developed and launched by its 3rd president and leader of the Military Command Council (ruling military junta), Ibrahim al-Hamdi, held from 1974 to 1977.
 Despite high expectations, most of the program's reforms ultimately failed, including because its creator was overthrown too early.

 History

 Coming to power and new policy

 Ibrahim al-Hamdi came to power on June 13, 1974, following the successful and bloodless military overthrow of the first and last civilian leader of the YAR, Abdul Rahman al-Eryani.
 State radio announced the formation of a council of seven Nasserist officers to govern the country under Hamdi's leadership, which later became known as the Military Command Council (or MCC).
 Hamdi soon began implementing reforms, which he called the "Revolutionary Corrective initiative."
-The main goals of his reformist program were: effective centralization of power in the hands of the president and the military junta, elimination of tribalism and the influence of the tribal elite, elimination of corruption, reorganization of the army, modernization of the infrastructure and education of the Norh Yemeni population.
+The main goals of his reformist program were: effective centralization of power in the hands of the president and the military junta, elimination of tribalism and the influence of the tribal elite, elimination of corruption, reorganization of the army, modernization of the infrastructure and education of the North Yemeni population.